 Gnaw Marks – All rodents need to gnaw in order to wear down their teeth.
 Rodents love to chew on wood, but if no wood can be found they will gnaw on whatever is closest.
 If you suspect you are dealing with a rodent infestation, be on the lookout for rodent teeth marks on wooden door frames and chewed, frayed electrical wiring.

 Grease Marks – Rodents are flexible and can squeeze through holes that are only as big as a quarter.
 Often, when they squeeze through these tight spaces they leave behind dirty grease marks.
 Look for these along your walls and baseboards and report any holes you find to your rat control technician when they arrive to inspect your home.
 These holes might lead to nests or provide rodents access to your home.

 Overly Excited Pets – If you have a pet and your cat or dog seems extra excitable, they could be detecting rodent intruders.

 Rodent infestation can endanger your family’s health and cause significant damage to your home as well.
 If you’ve noticed these signs, call a professional rat control service right away and be sure to get your home inspected.

 Call Attic Construction

-For more information about rat control, contact the rodent proofing specialists at Attic Construction today by calling 858-609-8118.
-Our technicians are happy to answer your questions and will provide you with FREE initial home inspection and written report!
+For more information about rat control or crawl space cleaning services contact the rodent proofing specialists at Attic Construction today by calling 858-609-8118.

 Need some Assistance?
 Contact us today